argoolsbee/odroid-go-firmware-app-manager/README.md

 * Install OtherCrashOverride/odroid-go-firmware to your ODroid Go ([Device firmware instructions](https://wiki.odroid.com/odroid_go/firmware_update))
   * Release [20180727](https://github.com/OtherCrashOverride/odroid-go-firmware/releases/tag/20180727) is currently recommended (as of 23-Aug-2018)
 * ODroid Go application firmware GitHub repositories must release their app as a compatibile .fw file.
+* BIOS files
+  * ColecoVision: BIOS.col
+  * Commodore 64: 1541 ROM, Basic ROM, Char ROM, Kernal ROM
+  * MSX : DISK.ROM, MSX2.ROM, MSX2EXT.ROM

 # Instructions
-1. Move odroid_go_app_manager.py to the root directory of your SD card
+1. Move odroid\_go\_app_manager.py to the root directory of your SD card
-2. Optional: by default, all currently supported game or emulator apps will be installed.
-Modify line 10 to include other GitHub repositories you want to install.
+2. Optional: By default, all currently supported apps will be installed.
+Modify odroid\_go_apps.json to include or exclude apps.
-3. Optional: if you want to use ColecoVision and MSX, and BIOS files are not already installed, put the BIOS files in the root directory of your SD card
+3. Optional: Some emulators require BIOS files.
+If BIOS files are not already in the appropriate directories, put the BIOS files in the root directory of your SD card.
-    * BIOS.col, DISK.ROM, MSX2.ROM, MSX2EXT.ROM
 4. Open a command line or terminal, change the working directory to your SD card
 5. Run python odroid_go_app_manager.py